sepses/VloGParser/README.md

 $ mvn clean install
 ```

-To configure which log sources to parse, please take a look at the configuration file (config.json).
+The example data for experiment can be found at ./experiment directory. to configure which log sources to parse, please take a look at the configuration file (config.json).

 ```bash
   "logSources": [